NayHtetWin/cybersecurity-rag-test/docs/architecture.md

 Instruction Following: It outperforms models like Llama 2 and Mistral in adhering to strict "context-only" prompting.

+Multilingual Capability: The "Thailand Web Security Standard" is in Thai.
+Qwen 2.5 is excellent at Thai compared to Llama 3.

 Simplicity: The base model works well out-of-the-box.
 Avoided fine-tuning to reduce complexity, development time risks.

 Integration: It offers seamless local inference via Ollama.

 ## System Diagram